chayleaf/notnft/DOCS.md

 - `snat <ip>` / `snat <ip> <port>` / `snat { ... }` /
   `snat <ip> { ... }` / `snat <ip> <port> { ... }` - perform source
-  network address translation, optionally specifying ip/port, optionally specifying the rest of the attrs (refer to libnftables-json docs)
+  network address translation, optionally specifying ip/port, optionally specifying the rest of the attrs (refer to libnftables-json docs).
+  - In `inet` tables you have to specify the family.
+You can do it by calling `snat.ip` / `snat.ip6` instead of `snat`, or alternatively you can specify a family in the attrs.
 - `dnat` - same syntax as above, but destination network address translation
 - `masquerade <port>` / `masquerade { ... }` /